-Dr. Duretti Fufa is an orthopaedic surgeon specializing in hand surgery with additional expertise in reconstruction and microsurgery.
+Dr. Duretti Fufa is a board certified orthopedic surgeon specializing in hand surgery with additional expertise in reconstruction and microsurgery.
 She earned her undergraduate and medical degrees from Harvard University before completing her orthopaedic surgery residency at Hospital for Special Surgery.
 Dr. Fufa completed fellowship training in hand and upper extremity surgery at Washington University in St. Louis.
 Her subspecialty training continued with a plastic surgery fellowship in trauma and microsurgery at Chang Gung Memorial Hospital in Taipei, Taiwan.

-With unique training in both orthopaedic and plastic surgery, Dr. Fufa's interests range from fractures and common hand and wrist problems to complex wound coverage, limb salvage and post-trauma functional enhancement.
-Aside from these clinical and research interests, Dr. Fufa is interested in global medicine and has traveled to Germany, China, India, and Ethiopia on medical exchanges.
-She also volunteers with the organization Health Volunteers Overseas.
+With unique training in both orthopedic and plastic surgery, Dr. Fufa's interests range from fractures and common hand and wrist problems to complex wound coverage, limb salvage and post-trauma functional enhancement.
+Aside from these clinical and research interests, Dr. Fufa is interested in global medicine and volunteerism and has traveled to Germany, China, India, Honduras and Ethiopia on medical exchanges.

 Hand and wrist surgery

 Complex reconstruction of the upper and lower limb